ajay-dhangar/8-puzzle/README.md

 ### HTML

-The HTML file sets up the structure of the game with a container for the puzzle and buttons for shuffling and resetting the tiles.
+The HTML file sets up the game's structure with a container for the puzzle and buttons for shuffling and resetting the tiles.

 ### CSS